k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/09_jobs_configuration.md

 ### **Config.ini**

-Job-related configuration variables can be set in this file that is saved in the in the **k2view/config/config.ini** file under the **JOBS** section.
+Job-related configuration variables can be set in this file that is saved in the **k2view/config/config.ini** file under the **JOBS** section.

 - **K2JOBS_POOL_SIZE=10**, defines the size of the thread pool for processing Fabric Jobs.